‘Stranger Things’ Characters Barb And Dart Come Back To Life As Action Figures

 — Heroic Hollywood (@heroichollywood) May 4, 2018

-In addition to Barb and Dart, McFarlane Toys previously announced action figures for Stranger Things characters Mike, Will, Lucas, Dustin, Eleven and more.
+In addition to Barb and Dart, McFarlane Toys previously announced action figures for Stranger Things characters Mike, Will, Lucas, Dustin, Eleven, and more.
 EW posted a sneak peek at three of the figures based on likenesses of popular Stranger Things stars Noah Schnapp, Finn Wolfhard, and Millie Bobby Brown.
 The boy action figures come with miniature props, including a removable backpack, while the Eleven character’s look is based on her transformation in the seventh episode of Stranger Things 2 when she joined a troublemaking punk gang led by her bad egg “sister” Kali (Linnea Berthelsen).

 Stranger Things 3 is currently in production and is expected to air on Netflix sometime next year.